-Assessment Description: Individual Coursework 1 - Design and partial implementation assignment

-Group Work - Coursework - Design and implementation of a significant piece of software

-Two hour examination.
+Assessment Description: Individual Coursework 1 - Design and partial implementation assignment Group Work - Coursework - Design and implementation of a significant piece of software Two hour examination.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Written feedback for courseworks is provided electronically.
 Collective exam feedback is provided electronically as well